copygirl/cepfc/CONFIGURATION.md

 - Disable "MorePortalFrames"
 - Disable "Show item repair cost"

+## Cooking for Blockheads
+- Disable *Cow in a Jar*
+- Enable "sinkRequiresWater"

 ## Carry On
 - Enable "dropCarriedWhenHit"
 - Blacklist *Lectern* and all *Tetra* blocks